tytydraco/yessleep/out/When_the_walls_whisper.md

 I was eight.
 He was nine.

-  The picture must have been taken a few weeks before it happened.
+  The picture must have been taken the day it happened.
 In it, we’re standing in front of an old, abandoned house at the edge of town.
 I remember that place.
 Everyone said it was haunted.
 Broken windows, rotting wood, a front door that hung open just enough to make you wonder what was inside.

 Noah wanted to prove ghosts were real.